mesosphere/dcos-docs-site/pages/1.14/deploying-jobs/quickstart/index.md

 - automatically based on a schedule you have defined
 - programmatically through automation with or without a schedule

 You can use any of these approaches to start a job instance that is referred to as a job run.
-For example, you can use the DC/OS command-line interface to start jobs regardless of whether you have defined a schedule or not.
-Starting a job manually from the command-line is similar to starting a job by clicking **Run now** using the DC/OS web-based console.
+For example, you can use the DC/OS CLI to start jobs regardless of whether you have defined a schedule or not.
+Starting a job manually from the command-line is similar to starting a job by clicking **Run now** using the DC/OS UI.

 To start a job run on-demand outside of any scheduled job activity, run a command similar to the following: